SalJam55/IcarusMods/SalJam_Individual_Mod_ReadMe.md

 Advanced Charging Station
 • 500 → 1500 Charging speed
 These tools icon has a blue lightning mark for easier identification

+# SalJam_Repair_Bench
+> Adds a repair bench that only uses electricity for repairs, but repairing will take time.
+Includes an alteration bench for removing attachments in 1 second, as these cant be repaired.